My three most memorable hamburgers are:

 - This past summer I ate at a hamburger joint off the highway in Redding, California: Bartel’s Giant Burger.
 It too was a great burger–it was fast, served in a paper basket, but it was one of my most memorable burgers.

 Then there’s the approach to the hamburger that McDonald pioneered.
 No matter where you eat your burger, it will be exactly the same.
 This approach was obviously extremely popular and Americans believe that difference in hamburgers is a bad thing.

 This philosophy of marketing sameness for profit was also found in the beer industry.
-Since the lifting of prohibition we were forced to drink just one kind of beer, the American Adjunct Lager.
+Since the lifting of prohibition, we were forced to drink just one kind of beer, the American Adjunct Lager.
 It’s fizzy, light bodied, has low bitterness and thin malts.
-This beer was made for mass production and consumption, not flavour–thank goodness that’s changed–if you want, you can get a wide variety of locally breed craft beers all over North America.
+This beer was made for mass production and consumption, not flavour–thank goodness that’s changed–if you want, you can get a wide variety of locally brewed craft beers all over North America.

 The story of beer suggests that there is some resistance to the homogenization of experience, but we are still very comfortable with sameness.
 It used to be that all coffee was the same–cheap and industrial.
 The forces of sameness are still at work on us, it’s just that the product is a lot better.

-If we homogenize our experiences there is a greater likelihood that we will avoid a disappointing experience, but we will just as certainly avoided an a surprising one.
+By homogenize our experiences there no possibility of having a disappointing experience, but we will just as certainly not have a surprising one.

 Is it worth it?